oRAIHANo/oRAIHANo/README.md

 <h1 align="left">Hi 👋, I'm Muhammed Raihan P. S.</h1>
 <h2 align="left">
 I am a graduate 🎓 with a strong background in developing innovative solutions to enhance user experiences and solve real-world problems.
-Seeking to leverage my skills and knowledge to contribute to cutting-edge AI projects and drive technological advancements.
+Seeking to leverage my skills and knowledge to contribute to cutting-edge AI projects and drive technological advancements 🖥️.
+Currently, I am enrolled as a postgraduate student pursuing a Master's in Computer Application (MCA) at Vivekananda Institute Of Professional Studies (VIPS, GGSIPU).

-  Areas of Interest: Artificial Intelligence, DataScience, Data Structures & Algorithm Programming 🖥️.
+Areas of Interest: Artificial Intelligence, Data Science, Data Structures & Algorithm Programming.
 </h2>

 <p align="left">